nationalarchives/tdr-dev-documentation/technology-considerations/TDR Export Format Requirements.md

 this information is also captured as part of the consignment bag payload as the tag file "client-metadata".

-An example of the proposed format is shown below
+An example of the proposed format is shown below, however it is appreciated that the full original path may not be accessible and the relative path from the consignment folder selected would be acceptable without causing issues.

 ![](./images/client-metadata.png)